Modesty: Body

 The context would include matters such as whether it is in one's own home, at another family member's home, at a friend's home, at a semi-public place, at a beach, swimming pool (including whether such venues are considered clothes-optional), changing rooms or other public places.
 For instance, wearing a bathing suit at the beach would not be considered immodest, while it likely would be in a street or an office.
 The context may change during specific events or rituals such as Mardi Gras in New Orleans or during neopagan Skyclad work.

 Excessive modesty is called prudishness.
 As a medical condition, it is also called gymnophobia.
 Excessive immodesty is called exhibitionism.

-Modesty in medical settings
+In medical settings

 At times of public or private emergency, expectations of modest dress may be suspended if necessary.
+This may apply to decontamination after a chemical or biological attack, where removal of contaminated clothing is important, or escaping from a night-time fire without time to dress.
 For example, during suspected anthrax attacks in 1998 and 2001 in the United States, groups of people had to strip to their underwear in tents set up in parking lots and other public places for hosing down by fire departments.
 On the other hand, even in an emergency situation, some people are unable to abandon their need to hide their bodies, even at the risk of their life.
-This may apply to decontamination after a chemical or biological attack, where removal of contaminated clothing is important, or escaping from a night-time fire without time to dress.